Sign up to our mailing list for the best stories delivered to your inbox.

 What to plant for shade coverage in a hot, windy area that also gets heavy frosts?
 Graziher gardening columnist Cassandra Hooke has the answer.

-Meet our latest cover star, the winner of the AgriFutures Australia Rural Women’s Award for New South Wales/Australian Capital Territory.
+Meet our latest cover star, the winner of the AgriFutures Australia Rural Women’s Award for New South Wales/Australian Capital Territory and National Finalist.

 She reflects on her years at Brangus Park, from the beef recession of her youth to the cowboy she met at the Wingham Rodeo.